 MyTileWindows 10 combines the best of the modern Windows 8 and the traditional Windows 7.
 There probably isn’t a better example of this than the Windows 10 start menu.
 But this presents a tiny little problem for people like me who want their desktops to look pretty.
-If you pin a lot of apps to the start menu in Windows 10 instead of having desktop shortcuts, the result is visually not very appealing.
+If you pin a lot of apps to the Start menu in Windows 10 instead of having desktop shortcuts, the result is visually not very appealing.
 The way older apps present, when pinned to the start menu, can be a tad ugly.
 If that sounds familiar then no doubt you’ve also wished there was something you could do to make those ugly tiles more presentable.
-Luckily, now you can do that with a little app called MyTile.
+Luckily, now you can create Windows 10 custom tiles with a little app called MyTile.

 Using the app is pretty simple and straightforward unlike some other solutions available right now.
 Download the archived package from the download section above.
 Extract the contents into a folder once downloaded.
 It contains the following four files :

 But before you can use MyTile to create tiles for your favorite apps, you should probably make sure the apps have a shortcut in the start menu.
 This is because MyTile does not allow you to browse for files or programs.
 It instead simply displays a list of all the installed programs which have a shortcut in the start menu folder.

 Create Windows 10 Custom Tiles for Shortcuts

 When you want to create a custom tile for an app, make sure you have a shortcut already present in the Start Menu folder.
 You can create a shortcut for any file or program by right-clicking on it and selecting Send to > Desktop (create shortcut).
 You’ll need to move this shortcut to C:\ProgramData\Microsoft\Windows\Start Menu\ before you can create a custom tile for it.

 Create a custom tile